Like most women, you’ve probably been fed the big FAT lie.

 Avocado oil is very thick so I recommend using it at night.
 Or you could mix it with another lighter oil to use during the day.

-I’ve just combined these three oils — coconut, sweet almond and avocado — in a new one-of-a-kind facial mask.
-So stay tuned and I’ll tell you more about it very soon!
+I’ve combined these three oils — coconut, sweet almond and avocado — in a one-of-a-kind facial mask.
+It will help improve your skin’s tone, texture and firmness.

 To Your Good Health,